aesmail/kaffy/README.md

 - `:create` - can be `:editable` which means it can be edited when creating a new record, or `:readonly` which means this field is visible when creating a new record but cannot be edited, or `:hidden` which means this field shouldn't be visible when creating a new record.
 It is `:editable` by default.
 - `:update` - can be `:editable` which means it can be edited when updating an existing record, or `:readonly` which means this field is visible when updating a record but cannot be edited, or `:hidden` which means this field shouldn't be visible when updating record.
 It is `:editable` by default.
 - `:help_text` - extra "help text" to be displayed with the form field.
+- `:values_fn` - This allows passing in a function to populate the list of possible values for a `:array` field.
+The field will be rendered as a multi-select input.
+The function should be of arity 2 and the arguments are the entity and the conn.
+See example below

 Result